 - Secondary apartment owners using an annual allowance fee per bed

-- The wording of the regulation: Subject to visitor’s tax are persons, who stay overnight in the communes of Randa, Täsch or Zermatt and who do not have their place of residence in these communes or only work temporarily on site
+Persons who stay overnight in the municipalities of Randa, Täsch or Zermatt and do not have their residence in one of these municipalities are liable to pay the visitor's tax.

 The Visitor’s Tax Rate

 Since 1 November 2022, these visitor’s taxes are collected in the Zermatt-Matterhorn destination:

 - CHF 4.00 for adults; reduction for children

 - Allowance fee for 40 nights at CHF 4.00 per bed